evgdim/clean-code/presentation/index.md

 }
 ```

-## Wrap 3th party librabries
-* Minimize your dependencies upon it: You can choose to move to a different library in the future.
-* Makes it easier to mock out third-party calls when you are testing your own code.

 ## The structure of the project should express the meaning of the project

 This doesent tell much about the project itself.
 It's pretty generic.